 Tip

-To prevent the SPACER CUTTER from falling during the installation, follow the procedure below
+To prevent the SPACER CUTTER from dropping, follow the procedure below.

-- (a) Attach the SPACER CUTTER on the bracket with two-sided adhesive tape so that the screw passes through the SPACER CUTTERs' hole. - (b) Then install the SPACER CUTTER.
+- (a) Attach the SPACFER CUTTER on the bracket with two-sided adhesive tape so that the screw passes through the SPACER CUTTERs' hole. - (b) Install the SPACER CUTTER.